A task force of Klingon ships commanded by General Martok

-- Armor Is Useless: Averted—the Defiant's ablative armor protects her while her Deflector Shields are down.
+- Armor Is Useless: Averted—the Defiant's ablative armor protects her while her Deflector Shields must be lowered for transporter use.

 - Badass Boast: Dax, when Worf warns her that a bat'leth duel between them wouldn't be a fair match: "I'll go easy on you."
 Even though she loses, she still lasts longer than Worf probably expected.